akitotheanimator/God-Hand-Tools/README.md

 # MdtoSmd2.0

 Like the old one, it converts god hand .md models to valve smd.
 It has new features, like saving the bones as a .bones file. you will need this tool in order to use MOTool.
-It have a map model support but it's very W.I.P. i don't recomend trying to use it on maps.
+It have a map model support but it's very W.I.P. i don't recomend trying to use it on map models.

 ![godo](https://github.com/user-attachments/assets/cdf22492-cbc3-4f20-a309-c0eb025a6a8b)